bressan3/Config-Files/README.md

 # ZSH

-- Move OR delete the original ~/.zshrc file to the ~/.dotfiles folder:
+- Move the original ~/.zshrc file to the ~/.dotfiles folder:

 `mv ~/.zshrc ~/.dotfiles`